joeypiccola/gitpitches/work/puppet/PITCHME.md

 #### What is declarative configuration management?

 @ul[](false)
-- This is what I want, make it so.
+- This is what I want, make it so!
 - If x changes to y, change it back to x.
 - Traditionally code based.
 @ulend